dotnet/runtime/docs/design/features/hybrid-globalization.md

 `CompareOptions.None` is mapped to `NSStringCompareOptions.NSLiteralSearch`

-There are some behaviour changes
+There are some behaviour changes.
+Below are examples of such cases.

 | **character 1** | **character 2** | **CompareOptions** | **hybrid globalization** | **icu** |                       **comments**                      |
 |:---------------:|:---------------:|--------------------|:------------------------:|:-------:|:-------------------------------------------------------:|